heojae91/jbpsk/README.md

 - select the audio output
 - lower the audio volume, or beware, high-level audio tones will hurt your ears, your wife, your newborn, and your neighbours.
 - click open, this starts a carrier audio output
+- you can adjust the generator frequency with the slider
 - type some data in the text control then press enter, the data is modulated on the carrier.
 The audio phase is reversed each time a zero bit is sent.
+This is not a standard format yet, we plan to implement AX.25 BPSK UI franes, but this is not done yet.
+Modulation is raw.
 - click close to stop the carrier

 Receiver side